ChrisMKiernan/ECE281_CE1/README.md

 1 | 0 | 1 | 1 | 1 | 1 | 0
 1 | 1 | 0 | 0 | 0 | 0 | 0
 1 | 1 | 1 | 1 | 0 | 0 | 1
+This truth table proved easier to solve if values for B', D, and E were also calculated and included in the table

 ## Testbench Waveform
 ![alt text](http://i.imgur.com/JDpJ9wN.png "Testbench Waveform")